lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 this order and if present; the length of the kid context field is encoded in the first byte denoting by s the length of the kid context in bytes.

-This draft recommends to implement a parser that is able to identify the OSCORE Option and the fields it contains.
+This specification recommends to identify the OSCORE Option and the fields it contains.

 Conceptually, it discerns up to 4 distinct pieces of information within the OSCORE option: the flag bits, the piv, the kid context, and the kid.
 It is thus recommended that the parser split the OSCORE option into the 4 subsequent fields: